Paleontology Field Methods & Research

 Join us this summer and get your hands dirty excavating dinosaur and mammal fossils and analyzing data that will contribute to research on the extinction of dinosaurs and the rise of mammals.

-Biology 475A (5 credits): A five-week intro to paleontological field methods and research.
-Students develop skills in collecting, analyzing, and interpreting field data and designing research projects by participating in ongoing paleontological research on the Cretaceous-Tertiary mass extinction.
+Biology 475A (3, 4, or 5 credits): A five-week intro to paleontological field methods and research.
+Students develop skills in collecting, analyzing, and interpreting field data and designing research projects by participating in ongoing paleontological research on the Cretaceous-Paleogene mass extinction.
 Topics include excavation of dinosaur, small vertebrate, and plant fossils, identification and curation of fossils, collection/interpretation of stratigraphic, diversity, and taphonomic data, and report writing.

 If you are a high-energy student ready for a summer of hard work and discovery, please contact the instructor!
 To print as a flyer for posting elsewhere click here1 or here2.
 Greg and students examineTriceratops skull bones (Left).
 Students show off plant fossil discovery (Right)